istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 {{< /text >}}

 {{< tip >}}
-Use `istio create` if the `jwt-example` policy hasn't been submitted.
+Use `kubectl create` if the `jwt-example` policy hasn't been submitted.
 {{< /tip >}}

 And add a destination rule: